Adjustment of Status to Permanent Residence

 - the applicant must be eligible and otherwise admissible into the United States.

-There are more detailed qualifications to adjust status, as well as some possible exceptions, but if you meet the above qualifications, you may qualify for an adjustment.
+There are more detailed qualifications to adjust status, as well as some possible exceptions, but if you meet the above qualifications, you may qualify to apply for permanent residence.

 Adjustment of Status based on Immediate Relative Relationship

 The most common situation qualifying for an adjustment of status is where an immediate relative United States citizen files a petition on behalf of the beneficiary nonimmigrant.
-The INA defines immediate relative relationships.
-Three categories of relationships qualify under the Immigration and Nationality Act as immediate relatives.
+The phrase “immediate relative” has a different definition in the Immigration and Nationality Act (INA) than what comes to mind.
+Three categories of relationships qualify under the INA as immediate relatives.
 They are:

 - Spouse of United States citizen.
 Evidence of a valid marriage must be presented establishing that the marriage was not entered into for the purpose of evading/circumventing the immigration laws of the United States.